Americans with Disabilities Act Accommodation

 ADA Grievance Procedure

-If you feel that you have not been able to access The Seattle Public Library because of an accessibility issue, or have been discriminated against based on your disability, please follow the procedures provided in the ADA Grievance Form.
+If you feel that you have not been able to access The Seattle Public Library because of an accessibility issue, or have been discriminated against based on your disability, please follow the procedures provided in our ADA Grievance Form.

 Library Equal Access Program (LEAP)